biegunka/biegunka.budueba.com/pages/script-primitives/modifiers.markdown

 ---
 category: Script primitives
-item: Other
+item: Modifiers
 ---

-Script primitives which do not belong to a particular layer.
+Script primitives which do not belong to a particular layer but modify other primitives in some way.

 [Haddocks][0]